./a.out lo AF_PACKET (17) tx_packets = 1683333517; rx_packets = 1683333517 tx_bytes = 1685898949; rx_bytes = 1685898949 eno1 AF_PACKET (17) tx_packets = 0; rx_packets = 0 tx_bytes = 0; rx_bytes = 0 ens785f0 AF_PACKET (17) tx_packets = 3787675362; rx_packets = 4154015233 tx_bytes = 3146993958; rx_byt

 Marking this with critical because it can take down entire clusters if operators yum update.

-#2 Updated by Dan van der Ster 23 days ago
+#2 Updated by Dan van der Ster over 1 year ago

 I suppose this will re-break the use-case described in #48893.